A review: Delio’s angel networks roundtableSam Roberts

-Delio recently held a virtual roundtable event to bring together key angel networks from across the UK and Europe.
-The group of experienced investors and industry experts shared their thoughts and ideas around some of the most pertinent topics of the moment while discussing the opportunities and challenges facing angel investors and the wider industry.
+Angel networks across the UK and Europe joined Delio’s recent virtual roundtable event.
+The group of experienced investors and industry experts shared their thoughts and ideas around some of the most pertinent topics of the moment while discussing the opportunities and challenges facing angel networks and angel investors.

 With everything from the global economic recovery to business ethics being covered, there was plenty of fascinating debate to be had.
 Below, we highlight some of the high-level discussion points that were explored during the event.